 There are four types of redline in this document showing changes made by the “ITAR Reorg I” interim final and final rules only and each can be identified by text color and name:

-: Used for new section numbers, section titles, and additional text (such as new pointers) that was not previously found in the ITAR.
+R1 New Text (R1NT): Used for new section numbers, section titles, and additional text (such as new pointers) that was not previously found in the ITAR.

-: Text that is deleted from a section of the ITAR and not moved to a different location.
+R1 Deletions (R1D): Text that is deleted from a section of the ITAR and not moved to a different location.

-: Text that is removed from one section of the ITAR and moved to a different location.
+R1 Moves (R1M): Text that is removed from one section of the ITAR and moved to a different location.
 Where an entire section, or significant block of text, is moved from one section of the ITAR to another, only the new location appears in redline.
 In order to increase visual clarity, moved text is removed in its entirety from its former location.
 Where the text of a single section is broken out into multiple new sections or paragraphs, however, the removed text will remain in redline so as to aid the reader in finding its new location.

-: Text that has been retained and revised in any other manner.
+R1 Edits (R1E): Text that has been retained and revised in any other manner.

 Persons using this document can limit redlines shown to one or more of the types above by selecting the “Review” tab in Word, the “Tracking” tab, “Show Markup” drop down, and “Specific People.”
 Users should then unselect “All Reviewers” and select only those redlines of interests.
 All non-selected revisions will appear as standard text.